 Ant Middleton is best known as the Chief Instructor for Channel 4’s hit show, SAS : Who Dares Wins.
-After two hugely successful series a third has already been commissioned by Channel 4 with Ant returning as Chief Instructor.
+After four hugely successful series' and a Stand Up to Cancer Celebrity Special, a fifth series has already been filmed by Channel 4.

 Born in Portsmouth and raised in rural France, Ant set his sights on a career in the armed forces and didn’t stop striving until he achieved his goal.
 He joined the Special Boat Service (SBS) in 2008 and spent 4 years there.
 The SBS is the UK’s naval special forces unit and the sister unit of the SAS.